Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = expert opinion

-To treat HIV-infected infants appropriately, HIV-exposed infants must be identified as soon as possible, and that is best accomplished by identifying HIV-infected women before or during pregnancy.
-Universal HIV counseling and voluntary HIV testing, including consent using an opt-out approach, are recommended as the standard of care for all pregnant women in the United States by the Panel, the U.S. Public Health Service (USPHS), the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, and the U.S. Preventive Services Task Force.1-6 All HIV testing should be performed in a manner consistent with state and local laws (http://www.nccc.ucsf.edu/consultation_library/state_hiv_testing_laws/).
-Centers for Disease Control and Prevention (CDC) recommends the “opt-out” approach, which involves notifying pregnant women that HIV testing will be performed as part of routine care unless they choose not to be tested for HIV.7 The "opt-in" approach involves obtaining specific signed consent before testing and has been associated with lower testing rates.
-The mandatory newborn HIV testing approach involves testing of newborns for perinatal HIV exposure with or without maternal consent.7
+In order to best prevent infant HIV infection and start therapy as soon as possible in those who become infected, HIV infection should be identified as early in pregnancy as possible.
+Universal HIV counseling and voluntary HIV testing are recommended as the standard of care for all pregnant women in the United States by The Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel), the U.S. Public Health Service (USPHS), the American Academy of Pediatrics (AAP), the American College of Obstetricians and Gynecologists, and the U.S. Preventive Services Task Force.1-6 All HIV testing should be performed in a manner consistent with state and local laws.
+The Centers for Disease Control and Prevention (CDC) recommends the “opt-out” approach, which involves notifying pregnant women that HIV testing will be performed as part of routine care unless they choose not to be tested for HIV.
+The "opt-in" approach involves obtaining specific consent before testing and has been associated with lower testing rates.
+The mandatory newborn HIV testing approach involves testing of newborns for perinatal HIV exposure with or without maternal consent.

 Early identification of HIV-infected women is crucial for their health and for the care of their children, whether the children are infected or not.
 Knowledge of antenatal maternal HIV infection enables:

-- HIV-infected women to receive appropriate antiretroviral therapy (ART) and prophylaxis against opportunistic infections for their own health;
+- HIV-infected women to receive appropriate combination antiretroviral therapy (cART) and prophylaxis against opportunistic infections for their own health, which may also decrease risk of transmission to their partners4,7,8

-- Counseling of HIV-infected women about the indications for and potential benefits of scheduled cesarean delivery to reduce perinatal transmission of HIV;8-12
+- Counseling HIV-infected women about the indications for (and potential benefits of) scheduled cesarean delivery to reduce perinatal transmission of HIV;6,9-11

-- Counseling of HIV-infected women about the risks of HIV transmission through breast milk and that breastfeeding is not recommended for HIV-infected women living in the United States and other countries where safe alternatives to breast milk are available;13
+- Counseling HIV-infected women about the risks of HIV transmission through breast milk and that breastfeeding is not recommended for HIV-infected women living in the United States and other countries where safe alternatives to breast milk are available;12

 Repeat HIV Testing in the Third Trimester

-- Are receiving health care in a jurisdiction that has a high incidence of HIV or AIDS in women between ages 15 and 45 or are receiving health care in facilities in which prenatal screening identifies at least 1 HIV-infected pregnant woman per 1,000 women screened;
+- Are receiving health care in a jurisdiction that has a high incidence of HIV or AIDS in women between ages 15 and 45 or are receiving health care in facilities in which prenatal screening identifies at least 1 HIV-infected pregnant woman per 1,000 women screened (a list of areas where such screening is recommended is found in the 2006 CDC recommendations);

-- Are known to be at high risk of acquiring HIV (such as those who are injection drug users or partners of injection drug users, exchange sex for money or drugs, are sex partners of HIV-infected persons, have had a new or more than 1 sex partner during current pregnancy, or have been diagnosed with a new sexually transmitted disease during pregnancy); or
+- Are known to be at high risk of acquiring HIV (e.g., those who are injection drug users or partners of injection drug users, exchange sex for money or drugs, are sex partners of HIV-infected individuals, have had a new or more than 1 sex partner during current pregnancy, or have been diagnosed with a new sexually transmitted disease during pregnancy); or

-- Have signs or symptoms of acute HIV infection.5,6,17
+- Have signs or symptoms of acute HIV infection.4,5,16

 Women who decline testing earlier in pregnancy should be offered testing again during the third trimester.
-There is evidence that for women, the risk of HIV acquisition is significantly higher during pregnancy than in the postpartum period.18 If acute HIV infection is suspected, virologic testing with a plasma HIV RNA assay or other virologic assay should be performed because serologic testing may be negative at this early stage of infection.19
+There is evidence that for women, the risk of HIV acquisition is significantly higher during pregnancy than in the postpartum period.17 If acute HIV infection is a possibility, virologic testing with a plasma HIV RNA assay or, if unavailable, an antigen/antibody combination immunoassay should be performed because serologic testing may be negative at this early stage of infection.18

 Rapid HIV Testing During Labor in Women with Unknown HIV Status

-Use of rapid test kits or an expedited enzyme-linked immunosorbent assay (ELISA) to detect HIV antibodies is recommended to screen women seen at labor whose HIV status is undocumented and identify HIV exposure in their infants.2,5,6,15 Any hospital offering intrapartum care should have rapid HIV testing available and should have in place policies and procedures to ensure that staff are prepared to provide patient education about rapid HIV testing, that appropriate ARV medications are available whenever needed, and that follow-up procedures are in place for women found to be HIV-infected and their infants.
-Rapid tests have been found to be feasible, accurate, timely, and useful both in ensuring prompt initiation of intrapartum and neonatal ARV prophylaxis and in reducing perinatal transmission of HIV.20 Results of rapid tests can be obtained within minutes to a few hours and are as accurate as standard ELISA antibody testing.21,22 A positive rapid HIV test result must be followed by a confirmatory test such as a Western blot or immunofluorescent antibody (IFA) assay; a standard ELISA should not be used as a confirmatory test for a rapid HIV antibody test.22 A single negative rapid test does not need confirmation unless acute HIV infection is suspected, in which case, a virologic test is necessary.19 Immediate initiation of ARV prophylaxis for prevention of mother-to-child transmission (PMTCT) of HIV is strongly recommended pending confirmation of an initial positive rapid HIV test.2,4,8,15
+Use of rapid test kits or an expedited immunoassay to detect HIV infection is recommended to screen women in labor whose HIV status is undocumented and identify HIV exposure in their infants.1,4,5,14,19 Any hospital offering intrapartum care should have rapid or expedited HIV testing available and should have policies and procedures in place to ensure that staff are prepared to provide patient education about rapid or expedited HIV testing, that results are available ideally within one hour, that appropriate ARV medications are available whenever needed, and that follow-up procedures are in place for women found to be HIV-infected and their infants.
+Rapid tests have been found to be feasible, accurate, timely, and useful both in ensuring prompt initiation of intrapartum and neonatal ARV prophylaxis and in reducing perinatal transmission of HIV.20 Results of rapid tests can be obtained within minutes to a few hours with accuracy comparable to standard enzyme-linked immunosorbent assays (EIA).19,21,22 A single negative rapid test does not need confirmation unless acute HIV infection is a possibility, in which case, a virologic test is necessary.18 A positive rapid HIV test result must be followed by a supplemental test to confirm the prescence of HIV infection.22 However, immediate initiation of ARV prophylaxis for prevention of perinatal transmission of HIV is strongly recommended pending confirmation of an initial positive rapid HIV test.1,3,6,14

 HIV Counseling and Testing During the Postnatal Period

-Women who have not been tested for HIV before or during labor should be offered rapid testing during the immediate postpartum period or their newborns should undergo rapid HIV antibody testing, with maternal counseling and consent unless state law allows testing without consent.2,6,8,15 Use of rapid HIV antibody assays or expedited ELISA for prompt identification of HIV-exposed infants is essential because neonatal ARV chemoprophylaxis should be initiated as soon as possible after birth—and no more than 12 hours later—to be effective for PMTCT.23,24 When an initial rapid test is positive in mother or infant, initiation of infant ARV prophylaxis and counseling against initiation of breastfeeding is strongly recommended pending results of confirmatory tests.8 If the confirmatory test is negative and acute HIV infection is excluded, infant ARV prophylaxis can be discontinued and breastfeeding can be initiated.
-Mechanisms should be developed to facilitate rapid HIV screening for infants who have been abandoned and are in the custody of the state.
+Women who have not been tested for HIV before or during labor should be offered rapid or expedited testing during the immediate postpartum period or their newborns should undergo rapid or expedited HIV testing with maternal consent (unless state law allows testing without consent).1,5,6,14 Use of rapid or expedited HIV assays or expedited EIA for prompt identification of HIV-exposed infants is essential because neonatal ARV prophylaxis should be initiated as soon as possible after birth—ideally no more than 12 hours later—to be effective for the prevention of perinatal transmission.
+When an initial HIV test is positive in mother or infant, initiation of infant ARV prophylaxis and counseling against initiation of breastfeeding is strongly recommended pending results of confirmatory HIV tests.6 If confirmatory tests are negative and acute HIV infection is excluded, infant ARV prophylaxis can be discontinued.
+In the absence of ongoing maternal HIV exposure, breastfeeding can be initiated.
+Mechanisms should be developed to facilitate HIV screening for infants who have been abandoned and are in the custody of the state.

 Infant HIV Testing When Maternal HIV Test Results Are Unavailable

-When maternal HIV test results are unavailable (such as for infants who are in foster care)25 or their accuracy cannot be evaluated (such as for infants adopted from a different country whose results are not reported in English), HIV antibody testing is indicated to identify HIV exposure in the infant.
-If antibody testing is positive, further testing is needed to diagnose HIV infection (see Diagnosis of HIV infection in Infants).
+When maternal HIV test results are unavailable (e.g., for infants who are in foster care) or their accuracy cannot be evaluated (e.g., for infants adopted from a country where results are not reported in English), HIV antibody testing is indicated to identify HIV exposure in the infant.1 If antibody testing is positive, further testing is needed to diagnose HIV infection, or in the case of infants aged >18 months, to confirm HIV infection (see Diagnosis of HIV Infection in Infants).

 - Mofenson LM.
 Technical report: perinatal human immunodeficiency virus testing and prevention of transmission.
 Committee on Pediatric Aids.
 Pediatrics.
 Dec 2000;106(6):E88.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/11099631.